Scalable Community Detection in Massive Networks Using Aggregated Relational Data: ARDMMSB Model and Algorithm

-We optimize $\mathcal{L}^*$ via coordinate ascent.
-For the auxiliary parameters $\p$, we update $\mathcal{L}^*$ by tightening inequality (\ref{eq:lower_bound}).
+We optimize $\mathcal{L}^*$ via coordinate ascent, { optimizing both the variational parameters $\{\gamma, \phi, B\}$ and the corresponding auxiliary parameters $p_{ik}^{(mn)}$}.
+For the auxiliary parameters $\p$, we update $\mathcal{L}^*$ by tightening inequality \eqref{eq:lower_bound}.
 For $\{\gamma, \phi \}$, the likelihood is nonconjugate with respect to the prior.
 We appeal to nonconjugate variational message passing for updates of these parameters \citep{knowles2011non}.
 This is a fixed point iteration method for optimizing the natural parameters of variational posteriors in exponential families.
 The advantages of this approach is that it yields closed form updates and extends to stochastic variational inference naturally.
 However, $\mathcal{L}^*$ is not guaranteed to increase at each step and updates for $\{ \gamma, \phi \}$ may be negative at times.
-To resolve these issues, we use the fact that nonconjugate variational message passing is a natural gradient ascent method with step size 1 and smaller step sizes may also be taken.
-In Algorithm 1, we start with step size 1 and reduce the step size where necessary to ensure updates of $\{ \gamma, \phi \}$ are positive.
+To resolve these issues, we use the fact that nonconjugate variational message passing is a natural gradient ascent method with step size 1 and smaller step sizes may also be taken. { An outline of the overall procedure is shown in Algorithm~\ref{Algorithm 2}.} {When updating $\{ \gamma, \phi \}$ using nonconjugate variational message passing, } we start with step size 1 and reduce the step size where necessary to ensure updates are positive.
 If $\mathcal{L}^*$ increases, these updates are accepted.
-Otherwise, we revert to the former values.
-We update $\delta_{B_{mn}}$ by taking small gradient descent steps.
-Updates for $\{ \gamma, \phi \}$ are derived in the Appendix.
+Otherwise, we revert to the former values. {As a point mass $\delta_{B_{mn}}$ was chosen for the variational family for $B$, the entries are updated by a standard gradient step.
+We show the expression for the updates of $\{ \gamma, \phi \}$ in Algorithm~\ref{Algorithm 2}.
+The derivation of these updates and their exact form is included in the Supplementary Material.}